 - the thermostat can’t control the corresponding heating and cooling system(s)

-If your Nest Thermostat will turn on but you can’t control it or it’s performing slow, try manually restarting it and turn the thermostat off and then back on again.
+If your Nest Thermostat will turn on but you can’t control it or it’s acting sluggish, try manually restarting it by turning the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cord plugged into a wall charger or a computer.

 ATTENTION: Do not try to restart your thermostat while it’s still connected to a computer for charging.
 (They didn’t elaborate why, but if Nest Support says don’t do it, LISTEN TO THEM.)

-After approximately 10 minutes of charging, detach the Nest Thermostat from the USB cord.
-If the thermostat has turned on while charging, shut it down and then turn it back on again, manually restarting the thermostat.
-Once it has completed the restart, plug it back in to complete charging.
-After about 60 minutes of charging, detach the Nest Thermostat and restore it to its base.
+After approximately 10 minutes of charging, unplug the Nest Thermostat from the USB charger.
+If the unit has turned on while charging, shut it down and then turn it back on again, manually restarting the thermostat.
+Once it has completed the restart, plug it back in to reach full charge.
+After another 60 minutes of charging, detach the Nest Thermostat and restore it to its base.

-You should be good to go and this point, but again, for more elaborate instructions and information, visit Nest Support.
+You should be ready to rock and this point, but again, for more elaborate instructions and information, visit Nest Support.

-If you have attempted both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in reinforcements.
+If you have tried both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in some experts.
 Enter us!
-If Service Experts Heating & Air Conditioning put in your Nest Thermostat, please feel free to call us at 239-908-6991 or schedule an appointment online.
+If Service Experts Heating & Air Conditioning put in your Nest Thermostat, please give us a call at 239-908-6991 or schedule an appointment online.
 If your Nest Thermostat was not put in by Service Experts Heating & Air Conditioning, please contact Nest Support here.